STulling/portfolio/content/post/hacking-embedded-devices.md

 > Note: The actions in this post have taken place somewhere in 2022 and a step in the process leveraged an oversight in the _Cassida Pro_ website which has since been fixed.

 ## Introduction
-This post will walk through the steps in hacking an embedded machine from A to Z, with any and all pitfalls that crossed my path.
+This post will walk through the steps of hacking an embedded machine from A to Z in a nondestructive way, with any and all pitfalls that crossed my path.
 If you think I made a mistake or could've taken an easier route, please let me know and I will add it to the post.

 ## Background
-As a supervisor at [Makerspace Delft](https://www.makerspacedelft.nl/), I often got my hands on some high end trash.
+As a (former) supervisor at [Makerspace Delft](https://www.makerspacedelft.nl/), I often got my hands on some high end trash.
 It's located on the south side of Delft in an abandoned cable factory[^2] which has been repurposed for hobbyists and startups, although they want to [revamp the entire place in the near future and turn it into a mixed purpose district](https://kabeldistrict.nl/) which makes the future for these kinds of businesses uncertain.
-Anyhow, I will agree that the place is in need of a cleanup but its shadyness probably led into the creation of this post.
+Anyhow, I will agree that the place is in need of a cleanup but its shadyness probably kickstarted the creation of this post.

 Anyone who's been to the Netherlands knows that cash is rarely used nowadays, except by the elderly and drug dealers.
 While I don't want to point fingers at who this money counting machine may have belonged to, the fact that it was found closely following a drug bust in a run down factory may give some slight hints.
 I'll leave the connecting of the dots as an exercise to the reader.